hphelion/documentation/moonshot/install.setup-admin-node.md

 13. Power up the Virtual Machine again.

-At this point, HP Cloud OS for Moonshot is installed on the Admin Node.
+At this point, HP Helion Cloud OS for Moonshot is installed on the Admin Node.

 ## Launch the Operational Dashboard